Summerlands, Victoria

-Summerlands is a locality and a former residential subdivision on Phillip Island in Victoria, Australia, located in the south-west corner of the island, close to a little penguin breeding colony.
+Summerlands is a locality and group of former residential subdivisions on Phillip Island in Victoria, Australia, located in the south-west corner of the island, close to a little penguin breeding colony.
 In 1985, the Victorian government decided that, to protect the penguin rookery, further development of the subdivision would be prohibited and all the properties would be progressively purchased by the state.
+Summerlands beach is one of four beaches that forms part of the National Surfing Reserve on the island, along with Smiths Beach, Cape Woolamai and Cat Bay.

 History

 In the early 20th century, the Summerland Peninsula had remained relatively untouched by European settlement compared to the rest of the island.
 Although chicory, mustard and oats for horse fodder were grown there, the land was of minimal pastoral or agricultural value.
 As a result, the penguin colony there survived while others on the island did not.

 Subdivision of the area was carried out from the 1920s until the 1960s.
-The first subdivision consisted of 12 large allotments, along with features such as a roundabout and cypress trees that were still visible decades later.
-Between 1927 and 1931, 227 new blocks were created, and from 1929 to 1940 there was a nine-hole golf course on what is now the Penguin Parade car park.
+The first comprised 12 large allotments, along with features such as a roundabouts and cypress trees.
+Between 1927 and 1931, developer Spencer Jackson subdivided 227 new blocks and from 1929 to 1940, there was a nine-hole golf course on what is now the Penguin Parade car park.

-In the 1950s, a further 437 blocks were created, and the final subdivisions were carried out in 1958 and 1961 on land closer to The Nobbies.
-Much of the land was sold to speculators rather than those interested in building on it, and by 1974 only 11 percent of the 986 blocks of land had been cleared or built on.
+Beginning in the mid-1950s and continuing well into the next decade, a further 437 blocks were subdivided by successful Melbourne estate agent Keith Mann as the "Summerlands" and "Nobbies" estates.
+Much of the land was sold to speculators rather than those interested in building on it, and by 1974 only 11 percent of the 986 blocks had been cleared or built on.